kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 1.1.2 (11.08.2015) =
+* do not insert the <br clear='all'> after every reference if no cover images are used
+* changed PHP4 style constructors to support WordPress 4.3

 = 1.1.1 (02.07.2015) =
 * added support for displaying thumbnail images and download links in lists (new "style" attribute)
 * corrected problem with maxdocs attribute (lists did always display one more then requested)